Neighbours 35th Anniversary: Endgame

-Aftermath
+Episode 8325 and aftermath

 On 16 March, it was announced that the anniversary week would be immediately followed by a two-hander episode between Finn and Susan.
 In the episode, broadcast on 23 March, after leaving the island Finn lures Susan to a cabin in the Snowy Mountains, bares his soul to her and eventually confesses his crimes before digging a shallow grave outside the cabin.
 Finn originally intends to start a new life with Susan and Aster.
 Mills told Alice Penwill from Inside Soap that his revenge plans on the island had been ruined.
 He believes that running away with Susan will solve his problems.
 Mills explained "Finn's trying to salvage something.
 Remember, he's not had a strong female role model in his life other than Susan."
 Mills described the grave digging scenes as a product of Finn not being "a good or safe head space" because he has mentally "unravelled".
 In an interview with Joe Julians from Radio Times, Jackie Woodburne started that she was "thrilled" about doing a two-hander episode after seeing Episode 8052, which featured Eve Morey (Sonya Rebecchi) and Ryan Moloney (Toadfish Rebecchi).
 Mills told a Herald Sun reporter that he was honoured to make Neighbours "the Finn show" for one episode.
 Mills was required to cry frequently during filming and he stated that it came "really hard".
 The episode also helps viewers understand more about Finn's behaviour.
 He explained that "I don’t want to compare myself to Joaquin Phoenix in Joker, but you can see the events and moments that led him there.
 The neglect from his parents, he didn’t fulfil his potential and a lot stems from his childhood.
 Trauma, PTSD, it all led him to crazy ways."

 In the following day's episode, Elly finds Susan and Finn dies in a freak accident while preparing the grave, becoming the third death of the anniversary celebrations.
 Meanwhile, when the surviving characters return to Erisnborough flashback scenes detail their escape from the burning island, while Harlow and Sheila are informed of Prue and Gary's deaths.
 Subsequently, Elly is accused of causing Finn's death, with Mark and Sky both remaining in Erinsborough to investigate the crime.
 Elly is found guilty of involuntary manslaughter and imprisoned, but later released when it transpires that Finn's mother Claudia Watkins (Kate Raison) blackmailed her judge.
 This storyline also facilitated the return of Madeleine West to the series as Andrea Somers and Dee Bliss.
 Storylines over the coming weeks also explore the grief experienced by Harlow and Sheila, and the guilt of Susan and David Tanaka (Takaya Honda), who had neglected to recognise the danger Finn posed.